AbitTheGray/Decay-Library/docs/GoldSrc/BSP.md

     uint16_t TextureMappingIndex; // Index of the Texture Info structure

     uint8_t LightingStyles[4];
-    uint32_t LightmapOffset; // Offsets into the raw LightMap data };
+    uint32_t LightmapOffset; // Offset (in bytes) into the Lightmap data };
 ```